 Unfortunately, you have to earn enough points to unlock the wildest dares.
 These are labeled ‘Spicy’ and you can’t see what they are until you earn them!
 This app could be a fun one for the couple looking for some creativity on date night.
 But you can also play back and forth endlessly, so you’ve always got some dares going.

 Desire is not just a sexy couples app either, it’s got some sweet date night ideas.
 The mild cards have some genuinely romantic suggestions, so there’s a nice balance here.

-Looking for the best budgeting app for couples?
+Looking for the best budget app for couples?
 I’m obsessed with You Need a Budget, aka YNAB.
 This is primarily a desktop-based budgeting program but oh my goodness is it helpful.